khoa-yelo/feature_annotation/README.md

 # Feature Annotation

 ## Overview
-Tool to annotate DNA sequence with BLAST and Lookup table.
-User can optionally run either BLAST, Lookup table or both.
-Lookup table is ran on a list of specified input tables.

-Repo structure
+This pipeline annotates DNA sequences using two complementary methods: BLAST and lookup table queries.
+Users can choose to run either BLAST, lookup table, or both.
+In addition, a lookup table process supports multiple input lookup tables.

+Repository Structure

-- configs: folder containing input params and Nextflow run config
+- `configs`: Contains input parameters and Nextflow run configuration files.
-- containers: stores Docker image used in pipeline
+- `containers`: Stores the Docker image used in the pipeline.
-- modules: contains Processes in pipeline
+- `modules`: Contains Nextflow processes that execute individual tasks.
-- test_data: test input data and test outs
+- `test_data`: Provides test inputs and example outputs for verification.
-- workflows: pipeline definition and scripts for each Process in `bin` directory
+- `workflows`: Contains the main pipeline definition and scripts located in the bin directory.

 ## Method

 ### Inputs

-- Either `fasta` or `tsv` file with specified column used for annotation (e.g. anchor)
+- A `fasta` or a `tsv` file with specified column used for annotation (e.g. anchor)
-- A list of built lookup tables to query from
+- A list of built lookup tables to query against.

 Input params should be specified in `configs/params.yml`